Settings

 I feel this is a very weak argument against AI.
 Professional software development rarely values crafting good code.
 You get it in to meet a deadline to make management that is technologically clueless happy.
 Even orgs that value good code have people leave because of the take a new job merry-go-round to get a good pay raise of years past.
 One of the reasons open source surpasses most closed source software despite a lack of funding is you a variety of individuals with different goals that are focused on making a maintainable and usable solution.

-• sshine a year ago
+• sshine 2 years ago

 > Professional software development rarely values crafting good code.
 You get it in to meet a deadline to make management that is technologically clueless happy.